sisux/group-recsys-thesis/thesis/ch05-Research_Analysis/ch05-Research_Analysis - Copy.md

 For example, imagine that $r =[1, 4, 5, 8, 3, 7, 6, 2, 9]$ is a ranked list of recommendations for a group.
 Since this is a group recommendation list, as we observed above, none of the items in this list occurs in the training set of any group member.
 Moreover, suppose that the user $u$ test set consists of eight items ${1, 4, 7, 8, 9, 12, 14, 20}$.
-In such case, we would compute nDCG on the ranked list $[1, 4, 8, 7, 9]$.
+In suchcase, we would compute nDCG on the ranked list $[1, 4, 8, 7, 9]$.

 -----------------------------------------
 Garcia, I., Pajares, S., Sebastia, L., & Onaindia, E. (2012).
 Preference elicitation techniques for group recommender systems.
 Inf.
 Sci., 189, 155–175. doi:10.1016/j.ins.2011.11.037

 Unlike individual recommendations, when dealing with groups, a very important issue is to obtain recommendations that